 Let's take another look at the Schwarzschild spacetime.
 It is spherically symmetric.
-It is also stationary, meaning that nothing about the spacetime is time-dependent (for example, the time t does not appear explicitly in the line element; dt does, but what we mean is that none of the coefficients of $dt^2$ , $dr^2$ , etc., depend on t).
-Now, in general in physics, any time you have a symmetry (for the pedants: you actually need a differentiable symmetry) you have a conserved quantity.
-Ask class: for a particle or photon moving under just the influence of gravity, what are some quantities that will be conserved in the motion of that particle, if the source of gravity is a time-independent point?
+It is also stationary, meaning that nothing about the spacetime is time-dependent (for example, the time t does not appear explicitly in the line element).
+Now, in general in physics, any time you have a symmetry you have a conserved quantity.
+Ask class: for a particle or photon moving under just the influence of gravity, what are some quantities that will be conserved in the motion of that particle?
 As with any time-independent central force, energy and angular momentum will be conserved.
 These follow from, respectively, the symmetry with time and the symmetry with angle.
 In addition, the rest mass is conserved (more on that later).
 We have three conserved quantities, and four components to the motion, so if we knew one more we'd be set.
 Luckily, having spherical symmetry means that we can define a plane of motion for a single particle, so we only have three components to the motion (in particular, we might as well define the plane of motion to be the equatorial plane, so that $\theta = \pi/2$ and we don't have to worry about motion in the $\theta$ direction).
-That means our task is eased when we follow (and check) geodesic motion in the Schwarzschild spacetime from the conserved quantities.
+That means we get a great boost in following (and checking) geodesic motion in the Schwarzschild spacetime from the conserved quantities.